linked-swissbib/reshaperdf/doc/Commands.md

 6. If necessary convert the links to SNT
 7. Merge the links into the data (one iteration)

-The flexible nature of this tool is especially helpful with hetergene datasets.
+The flexible nature of this tool is especially helpful with heterogeneous datasets.

 ##<a name="setup"></a>Setup